jjchern/zcta/README.md

 #> $coarealandpct
 #> [1] "The Percentage of Total Land Area of the 2010 County represented by the record"

-# Total number of zcta
+# Total number of zcta records
 nrow(zcta_county_rel_10)
 #> [1] 44410